 If you’re looking for a light dessert or indulgent breakfast, why not whip up a fruit, yoghurt, and granola parfait?
 Bursting with colourful fruit, they look as good as they taste and take just five minutes to prepare.
 The recipe below uses strawberries, blueberries, and kiwi to create a visually stunning and nutrient-rich pot of goodness.
 Though, of course, feel free to use whatever fruit you’d like.

-Traditional parfaits are made with cream and lots of sugar, but you can prepare a healthier version by using Greek yoghurt.
-This swap not only reduces the sugar content, but also provides a protein boost (100g of Greek yoghurt offers around 20g of protein).
-Plus, Greek yoghurt contains live probiotics which are beneficial for gut health.
-Layering the ingredients means each mouthful has a delightful mix of textures, flavours, and colours.
+Traditional parfaits are made with cream and lots of sugar, but you can prepare a healthier version using Greek yoghurt.
+This swap not only reduces the sugar content but also provides a protein boost (100g of Greek yoghurt offers around 9g of protein).
+Plus, it contains live probiotics that are beneficial for gut health.
+Layering the ingredients means each mouthful has a wonderful mix of textures, flavours, and colours.

 To make a vibrant and refreshing fruit, yoghurt, and granola parfait, check out this recipe from Alpha Foodie.
 If you’re vegan or dairy-free, simply use coconut, soy, or almond yoghurt instead.